-5 tips about validation when choosing an antibody
+5 tips for choosing your next antibody

-Do not play dice when looking for your next antibody
+Do not play dice when looking for your next antibody!

 1. Is the antibody specific to my target protein?

-3. Is information accessible?
+3. Is the information accessible?

-Time is precious in the lab and the temptation to throw the antibody datasheet in an already full drawer is high.
+Time is precious in the lab, and the temptation to throw the antibody datasheet in an already full drawer is high.
 Don't do that.
 Do you have to read it?
 Absolutely yes!
-Antibody datasheets are useful sources of evidence for the applicability of an antibody in a specific setting.
+Antibody datasheets are valuable sources of evidence for the applicability of an antibody in a specific setting.
 There you can read whether the antibody has been applied in your intended context, sample, and matrix combination.
 A good datasheet should always state the approved applications, product citations, antigen sequence, species information, protocol and dilution, current lot information, antibody stability, availability, alternative antibodies with a few images to prove it.

 All validation and application data must be fully comprehensive and easily accessible.
-Search if successful uses in your specific applications are provided and if the references specified have utilized the same antibody.
+For example, search if successful uses in your specific applications are provided and if the references specified have utilized the same antibody.

 Check if other researchers have used the antibody in publications that addressed similar objectives.
 Although this doesn't ensure that an antibody will perform as desired in your particular application, it provides an extra piece of evidence.

-4. Is the reproducibility certified?
+4. Is reproducibility certified?